 Enter and run a Cypher query in the Cypher tab of the Query panel.

-Enter a keyword search of node properties in the database and pull the resulting nodes.
+Use the search bar to enter a full text keyword search of indexed node properties and pull the resulting nodes from the database.

 Pull nodes or edges 25 at a time by selecting a category or relationship in the respective tab in the Project panel and clicking Pull.